Last updated: ET

 As a traveller, you may be approached and offered black-market goods, such as cigars, or asked to change dollars for Cuban currency.

 Engaging in black-market transactions is illegal and can lead to difficulties with the Cuban authorities.

 - Pack all luggage yourself

 The U.S. government closely monitors boat traffic in the Straits of Florida.
-It will seize any vessel not bearing a licence from the Office of Foreign Assets Control (OFAC) if it believes it is headed for Cuba.
+It will seize any vessel not bearing a licence from the Office of Foreign Assets Control (OFAC) if it believes it’s headed for Cuba.

-Canadians who dock their Canadian-registered boats in Florida are subject to these measures.
-Canadian boats simply en route to Cuba via the U.S. will be exempt.
-However, expect to be thoroughly searched and questioned.
+You are subject to these measures if you dock your Canadian-registered boat in Florida.
+You’ll be exempted if you are simply en route to Cuba via the U.S. However, expect to be thoroughly searched and questioned.

 Penalties for drinking and driving are severe.
 The legal blood alcohol limit is 0.04 percent.